-The emotional high point of the record is The Great Gig in the Sky, a very moving instrumental which features female backup singer Clare Torry’s vocals.
+The emotional high point of the record is The Great Gig in the Sky, a very moving instrumental that features female backup singer Clare Torry’s vocals.
 It is both haunting and outstanding at the same time.
 Instead of singing, she turns her voice into an instrument, while performing a solo with enough passion and soul.
-Richard Wright shows all his skills and technique in a beautiful sequence on his keyboard.
+Richard Wright shows all his skills and techniques in a beautiful sequence on his keyboard.

-Us And Them deals with the conflicts of life .
+Us And Them deals with the conflicts of life.
 The music is depressing.
 Speaks of the isolation of people and empty relationships.
 It has a very beautiful saxophone solo.
 Pink Floyd is working on a whole other level here.
 Any Colour You Like is by far the most extravagant song.
-Syd Barrett, the tormented genius of our time , is the protagonist mentioned in the track Brain Damage – “and if the band you’re in starts playing different tunes”
+Syd Barrett, the tormented genius of our time, is the protagonist mentioned in the track Brain Damage – “and if the band you’re in starts playing different tunes”

 There is a strong philosophical presence within the lyrical content of this album, and it’s most evident in the album’s finale, Eclipse.
-It’s a great song, a fine “grown up” even to close an album.
+It’s a great song, a fine “grown-up” even to close an album.